coryvisi/serverless-pdf-chat/docs/redshift_integration_guide.md

 You can use an [Amazon Redshift cluster](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-clusters.html) or [Amazon Redshift Serverless](https://docs.aws.amazon.com/redshift/latest/mgmt/serverless-whatis.html) workgroup to directly query Data Catalog tables.
 You can optionally register databases in the Data Catalog created by InsuranceLake as Amazon Redshift external schemas, and create materialized views for improved query performance from Amazon Redshift's optimized compute engine.

-Access to the data lake data from Amazon Redshift relies on [Amazon Redshift Spectrum](https://docs.aws.amazon.com/redshift/latest/dg/c-getting-started-using-spectrum.html#c-getting-started-using-spectrum-prerequisites), which requires that the workgroup or cluster be located in the same AWS Region.
+Access to the data lake data from Amazon Redshift relies on [Amazon Redshift Spectrum](https://docs.aws.amazon.com/redshift/latest/dg/c-getting-started-using-spectrum.html#c-getting-started-using-spectrum-prerequisites), which requires that the workgroup or cluster be located in the same AWS Region as the data lake.

 If you need to create an Amazon Redshift Serverless workgroup or cluster, follow the respective getting started guides:
 * [Get started with Amazon Redshift Serverless](https://docs.aws.amazon.com/redshift/latest/gsg/new-user-serverless.html)
 * [Get started with Amazon Redshift provisioned](https://docs.aws.amazon.com/redshift/latest/gsg/new-user.html)

+For the steps below, ensure you can connect to Amazon Redshift with **superuser privileges**.
+You do not need an Amazon Redshift user associated with an IAM identity for the below steps.

-## Data Lake Permissions
+### Data Lake permissions

 Your Amazon Redshift workgroup or cluster must have the correct permissions to access the data lake.
 InsuranceLake deployment creates a customer-managed IAM policy that you can use to provide this access.